jggarita/academic-kickstart/content/authors/admin/_index.md

 I am an Economics Ph.D.
 Candidate at the <a href="https://liberalarts.utexas.edu/economics/">University of Texas at Austin</a>.
 My research interests lie in the intersection between macroeconomics, labor, and industrial organization.
 My recent work investigates the effect of minimum wage policies on firms.

-I am currently on the job market and available for interviews at the European Job Market 2020 and the ASSA 2021 Job Market Interviews.
+I am currently on the job market and available for interviews at the European Job Market 2020 and the ASSA 2021 Job Market.